-- ‘Billable’ hours are the time that you will spend on work that directly benefits the client, to work towards your deliverables.
+- ‘Billable’ hours: The time that you will spend on work that directly benefits the client, to work towards your deliverables.
 They will compensate you for it because you will add this time to the invoice you send them.

-- Non-billable hours are the time you spend at work, outside of the billable hours.
+- Non-billable hours: The time you spend at work, outside of the billable hours.
 There are a number of matters you will need to take care of that would fall into the ‘non-billable’ category.

 There are multiple factors that influence your day rate, so it is not my place to give you a number.
 What I can do, is point you to sources of information to help you strike the right balance: